-Here we mention a most glaring, obvious example, as well as one never once referred to by mainstream Canadian media.
-During PM Justin Trudeau’s five year reign over Canadian society, it would take Stephen Hawking to calculate how many times our PM has gone to bat for “3rd World’ Canada— the lighting-fast growing “minority” communities of society.
+Here we mention a most glaring, obvious example, as well as one never once referred to by Canadian media.
+During Justin Trudeau’s near seven-year reign over Canadian society, it would take Stephen Hawking to calculate how many times our PM has gone to bat for “3rd World’ Canada.

 Praising, promoting, protecting– you name it, and Mr. Trudeau has done it.
 Does this imply that there is something inherently wrong with these people?
 Not at all.
-However, when juxtaposed with Canada’s prime minister focus upon “Old Stock” Canadians, the contrast is striking.
+However, when juxtaposed with our PM’s focus on “Old Stock” Canadians, the contrast is striking.

-To rub salt in the wound, not only have Anglo-Franco Canadian communities been wholly ignored, one can argue they have been on a receiving end of punitive damages.
-Recalling government’s “Summer Job Grant” measures during Justin’s first term, churches, bible camps and other Christian institutions were refused grant money if they did not adhere to what is fairly stated as the western world’s most “open policy” abortion mandates .
+To rub salt in the wound, not only have Anglo-Christian communities been wholly ignored, they have been on a receiving end of punitive damages.
+Recalling government’s “Summer Job Grant” measures during Justin’s first term in office, churches, bible camps and other Christian institutions were refused grant money if they did not adhere to Canada’s no term limit abortion policies.

-What is equally as striking is to contrast this approach with Trudeau’s personal claim– he considers himself a “practicing” Christian.
-If so, serious students of global politics would like to know why our PM has for five years shunned mass murder of Christians-– to the point of declared genocide— in the Middle East and Africa.
+CAP contrast the approach with Trudeau’s personal claim– he considers himself a “practicing” Christian.
+As such, it would be interesting to know why the PM has since day in office shunned the mass murder of Christians-– to the point of declarations of genocide.